KennethGrace/dynstudio/README.md

 The aim of the DynStudio project is to bring the intent-based automation movement into the hands of the python developer, while integrating multi-platform support.
 DynStudio offers a single pane of glass for automation.

 ### Introduction:
-DynStudio's interface is an intent based automation module.
-This means tasks are intent oriented (i.e. "Create Object on host").
-This is opposition to the machine orintation (i.e. "Send command to host").
+DynStudio's interface is intent based.
+This means tasks are outcome oriented (i.e. "Create Object on host").
+This is opposition to the task orintation (i.e. "Send command to host").
 For example a call to a dynstudio construct may occur thusly;
 ```
 import dynstudio

-host = dynstudio.cisco_ucs.Cisco_UCS(<ip_address>)
+host = dynstudio.cisco_ucs.Cisco_UCS('192.168.0.101')
 host.connect('admin', 'Password1')
 host.addUser('newAdmin', 'newPassword1')
 ```